Classes

 Instructor: Hans Probst has been teaching acting and improv to young actors for the past year at Berkeley Rep. He has been acting since middle school.
 He attended a Summer Camp production of Guys and Dolls and immediately fell in love with the theatre.
 While attending San Francisco State University’s Theatre Arts program, he directed with Tri-Valley Young Performer’s Academy.
 Hans led the Kinderdrama Program and the Center Stage Players Program with TVYPA.
 The Kinderdrama program, a class designed for very young actors ages 4-6, would teach the basics of stage performance using children’s books as inspiration.
 The Center Stage Players was a company of 20-25 young actors from ages 7 and up that performed a variety of plays such as Fools, Metamorphosis, and A Midsummer’s Night’s Dream.
 Teaching children the art of theatre is a passion he holds dearly!

 Tell your story and curate your artistic voice through filmmaking!
 We will begin by exploring film as an expressive art form and how artistic vision is anchored in each filmmaker’s unique point of view.
 Students will concentrate on developing their visual storytelling and critical thinking skills through a series of exercises as well as short film and feature length scene viewings towards that end.
-Other elements the course will cover are: collaboration between filmmakers and actors, blocking and camera placement, generation of ideas, pitches and loglines, and scripts.
+Other elements the course will cover, are collaborating between filmmakers and actors, blocking and camera placement, generation of ideas, pitches and loglines, and scripts.
+Students will have an opportunity to make short, five minute films together in the final classes and potentially screen these for family and friends.

 Instructor: Samuel Tomfohr is a filmmaker and actor who holds a BA in Film from UC Berkeley and an MFA in Film Directing from Columbia University.
 He is also a former Fulbright Scholarship recipient in filmmaking to Brazil.
 His past short films have screened in film festivals throughout the US.
 He has taught courses and workshops in screenwriting and filmmaking in New York and Brazil.
 More recently Sam has been acting in Bay Area theatre and short films.
 Sam loves the collaborative nature of film and continues to write scripts and stories for future work.
 He lives in Oakland.